+Sensing Modules

-Sensing Modules: The sensing modules enable sensor nodes to detect and measure various environmental or system parameters, including temperature, motion, light intensity, humidit, gas levels, and more.
-Smart agriculture, healthcare monitoring, and industrial automation at utilize different sensors, depending on the specific application.
+The sensing modules enable sensor nodes to detect and measure various environmental or system parameters, including temperature, motion, light intensity, humidity, gas levels, and more.
+Smart agriculture, healthcare monitoring, and industrial automation all utilize different sensors, depending on the specific application.
 These modules collect data to support the data that travels across the network.

+Communication Units

-Communication Units: Sensor nodes (SNs) comprise wireless transferver that on send and receive data using short-range protocols such as Zigbee, IEEE 802.114, or 120WPAN.
+Sensor nodes (SNs) comprise wireless transceivers that can send and receive data using short-range protocols such as Zigbee, IEEE 802.15.4, or 6LoWPAN.
 It chose these protocols since they don't use a lot of power or bandwidth.
-The communication module enables each node to behave like a router, delivering data packets it has received from other nodes via multiple hops, as well as data it has obtained in eper ently.
+The communication module enables each node to behave like a router, delivering data packets it has received from other nodes via multiple hops, as well as data it has obtained independently.